ZCT/notes/golang/reflection.md

 * Reflection goes frm interface value to reflection object

 * Reflection goes from reflection object to interface value
-* To modify a reflection object, the value must be settable.
+* To modify a reflection object, the value must be settable

 ### references